Kerala Nadan Fish Curry.

 Kerala Meen Curry Recipe / Indian Fish Curry Recipe / Nadan Meen Curry Recipe / How to Make Kerala Red Fish Curry

 Everybody may have their own stories to tell about it, right?
 This curry refreshed my taste memories too..
-I can connect it to my mom’s tharavadu veedu / ancestral home ‘Mankavil’ in Kattanam, Alleppey district of Kerala, India.
-I visited there with my family in my childhood many times though we were living outside Kerala at that time.
-During one such visit, yes, it was for my aunt’s wedding, I saw many workers working in the backyard of the house under the temporary tents made for a week or so, which was meant for making the marriage lunch menu.
-I heard one of the maids saying to my grand mom, “meen curry kalamayi” / Fish curry is ready now.
-I peeped into the reddish colour of the meen curry, and I started wondering how people are going to have this, as it looks so spicy!!
-Honestly, I was not certain of its spiciness, but was having a vague thinking all red curries are so spicy.
+I can connect it to my mom’s tharavadu veedu / ancestral home, ‘Mankavil’ family in Kattanam, Kayamkulam, which is in Alleppey district of Kerala, India.
+I visited there with my family many times in my childhood, though we were living outside Kerala back then.
+During one such visit—yes, it was for my aunt’s wedding—I saw many workers working in the backyard of the house under the temporary tents set up for a week or so for preparing the wedding lunch menu.
+I heard one of the maids saying to my grandmom, “meen curry kalamayi” / “Fish curry is ready now.”
+I peeked into the tent to see the reddish meen curry, and I started wondering how people were going to have this, as it looked so spicy 🙄 Honestly, I wasn’t certain about its spiciness but had a vague idea that all red curries are spicy.

 If you are looking for more Fish recipes, then do Click Here.